Cosine Similarity And Its Role In AI Data Processing, Stein Mean Paradox

 When document size increases, the number of common words tends to increase even if the documents refer to different topics.
 The cosine similarity helps to overcome this fundamental flaw in the “count the common words” or Euclidean distance approach.

-An important part of NLP, or any language AI model, is pre-processing data, words, and sentences into vectors, or a process called token embedding.
 Once vector outputs are well structured, the transformer, which is usually a matrix of high number dimensions, can be 40,000 dimensions, is used to calculate the next move and step forward in neural networks, in a very simplistic way to describe it.

 Having the right input in vectorized operations is key; you cannot have a great model without understanding what to do with the data, and magic is often in the way you vectorize input, not how to manipulate the transformer.
-Transformers, calculated based on vector covariance, are symmetrical because the distance from point A to point B in Euclid space is the same as the distance from B to A. This, however, may not be the same for Minkowski’s space of special theory of relativity, where an object moving with speed is a factor of length contraction.

 One can deduce that NLP fails very fast on time series data, where we need inputs and transformers to accommodate time and sequence of events, SIGINT, somehow.
-Transformers matrices can be independently studied as their own manifold, with laws of movement, imaging almost language flow as a river with waves, as a very simplistic explanation.
+Transformers matrices can be independently studied as their own manifold, with laws of movement, imaging almost like language flow as a river with waves, as a very simplistic explanation.

 It is important to note that A and B are vectors; therefore, A .
-B is a scalar product, often called dot product, while ||A|| = norm of the vector, in Euclid space, is simply Pythagoras theorem.
+B is a scalar product, often called the dot product, while ||A|| = norm of the vector, in Euclidean space, is simply Pythagoras’ theorem.

-Important is to define now distance, called Cosine Distance, meaning between two unit-length vectors A and B:
+Is important to define now distance, called Cosine Distance, meaning between two unit-length vectors A and B:

 Nonetheless, the cosine distance is often defined without the square root or factor 2: